Renewables Portfolio Standard (RPS)

 The Energy Commission and the California Public Utilities Commission work collaboratively to implement the RPS.
 The original RPS legislation assigned the Energy Commission with the following responsibilities:

-Senate Bill X1-2 increased the Energy Commission's role with responsibilities specific to publicly owned utilities:
+Senate Bill X1-2 expanded the Energy Commission's role to include the following responsibilities, most of which are specific to publicly owned utilities:

-- Directs the Energy Commission to adopt regulations specifying procedures for enforcement of the RPS for publicly owned utilities.
+Adopt regulations specifying procedures for enforcement of the RPS for publicly owned utilities (completed in 2013).

-- The Energy Commission refers the failure of a publicly owned utility to comply to the Air Resources Board, which may impose penalties.
+Refer publicly owned utilities found to be non-compliant to the Air Resources Board, which may impose penalties.

 For more information regarding this proceeding or WREGIS, the Western Renewable Energy Generation Information System (tracking and verification system), please contact: